 - Head-Tiltingly Kinky: At the rendezvous hotel where the suites are named for famous lovers, the concierge gets a call and tells her husband "The gentleman in 'Marquis de Sade' asks for twelve loaves of bread and a Boy Scout uniform!"

-- Here We Go Again: When he sees Michael and Carole arguing again after apparently sorting everything out, Fritz's last line is "Perhaps I haven't lost a son.
+- Here We Go Again!: When he sees Michael and Carole arguing again after apparently sorting everything out, Fritz's last line is "Perhaps I haven't lost a son.
 Maybe I've gained another patient."

 - Kavorka Man: "When the light hits me in a certain angle, I'm actually...handsome!"
 In-universe, Michael is this.
 But all you have to do is take one look at Peter O'Toole and get the joke.

-- Shaped Like ItselfWife: Lascivious adulterer!Fassbender: Don't call me that again until I look it up!
-[He looks it up] Ah, a lascivious adulterer is a man who is a lascivious adulterer!
-What kind of book is this?
+- Shaped Like ItselfAnna Fassbender: Lascivious adulterer!Fritz Fassbender: Don't you dare call me that again until I have looked it up!Anna Fassbender: Adulterer!
+Adulterer!
+Lascivious adulterer!Fritz Fassbender: Silence when you're shouting at me!
+[He looks it up] Lascivious adulterer...
+Lasci...
+"Lascivious adulterer is a man that is a lascivious adulterer"!
+What kind of book is that?

 - Strange Minds Think Alike: Victor goes down to the harbor by night to celebrate his birthday with a dinner every year.
 This year Fassbender has come down on exactly the same night to commit suicide, which puts them in competition.
-In the end it works out well, as they land up talking through each other's problems.
+In the end it works out well, as they end up talking through each other's problems.